TerabyteForever/EasySockets/README.md

 # EasySockets
 Makes socket programming much easier for C++ developers.

-Currently it supports UDP method, TCP method will be added soon.
+It supports both TCP and UDP methods, but TCP method has some problems.
+So, I'll probably fix that later.

 [21.07.2020 20.14] One of the major bugs has been solved.